- 3 minutes to read

 Storage Account Name*

-Find the Storage Account Name in the Azure Portal.
+Example of how to find the Storage Account Name in the Azure Portal.

 Storage Account Keys